 What is it?

-The joint at the base of the thumb, between the metacarpal and trapezium bones, becomes arthritic as people age.
-It is osteoarthritis, which is caused by loss of the smooth cartilage surface covering the ends of the bones in the joints.
+The joint at the base of the thumb, between the metacarpal and trapezium bones (1st carpo-metacarpal joint), becomes arthritic as people age.
+This is osteoarthritis, which is caused by loss of the smooth cartilage surface covering the ends of the bones in the joints.
 The cartilage becomes thin and rough, and the bone ends can rub together.
 Osteoarthritis can develop at any age, but usually appears after the age of 45.
 It may run in families, and it sometimes follows a fracture involving the joint many years before.
 Arthritis of the basal joint of the thumb is common in women and less common in men.

-X-rays show it is present in about 60% of women over the age of 60, but many people with arthritis of this joint have no significant pain.
+X-rays show it is present in about 60% of women over the age of 60, but many people with arthritis of this joint do not have significant pain.

 What are the symptoms?

 - Pain at the base of the thumb, aggravated by thumb use.

 - Tenderness if you press on the base of the thumb.